jingma-git/SGI_STL/EffectiveSTL/ReadMe.md

 ```

 ## Item 3.
 Make copying cheap and correct for objects in containers

+1. Copy in, copy out.
+The STL way.

 ## Item 4.
 Call empty() instead of c.size()==0
 ## Item 5.
-Prefer range member functions to their single-element counterparts ++
+Prefer range member functions to their single-element counterparts +++
 ## Item 6.
 Be alert for C++'s most vexing parse ?
 ## Item 7.
 When using containers of newed pointers, remember to delete the pointers before container is destroyed
 ## Item 8.
 Never create containers of auto_ptrs